Tengil

 usil

-Fond of meddling in other people's affairs; annoying.
+Fond of meddling in other people's affairs or bothering them with mischievous acts.

 Usage Notes or Etymology